khakhalin/Dynamic-clamp-2018/README.md

 Busch Khakhalin 2018: Temporal tuning of intrinsic plasticity
 ==================

-This repository contains all supplementary materials for the paper Busch Khakhalin 2018 "Intrinsic temporal tuning of neurons in the optic tectum is shaped by multisensory experience".
+This repository contains all supplementary materials for the paper (as of Dec 2018, a pre-print): Busch Khakhalin 2018.
+"Intrinsic temporal tuning of neurons in the optic tectum is shaped by multisensory experience".

 Some important files: